All the Secrets of Kelly Ripa's Detox Diet From Her Nutritionist

 by Meg Swertlow & Beth Sobol | Sat., Mar.
 31, 2018 2:46 PM

 Want to know just what Kelly Ripa eats in order to get that enviable bikini bod'?
-Of course you do!
+Of course you do—it's almost swimsuit season!

 Kelly's nutritionist Dr. Daryl Gioffre, a celebrity nutritionist, alkaline diet expert and author of the book, Get Off Your Acid, chatted with E!
 News about his celeb client, who just so happened to write the forward to his book, and how she was able to remedy some problems that many people are silently enduring.